KVSAGG/KVSAGG/README.md

 ## HyperIBLT

-We implement HyperIBLT in C++ for CPU platforms and provide an example for computing the encoding and decoding efficiency of HyperIBLT.
+We implement HyperIBLT in C++ for CPU platforms and provide an example of computing the encoding and decoding efficiency of HyperIBLT.